Keyboard shortcuts

 source_language=strata

 The schema version identifies the admitted .mta encoding shape.
 It is not a Strata language release, a migration counter, or a stability guarantee.
-In the current greenfield implementation, 1 is the single admitted artifact schema baseline.
+In the current greenfield implementation, 6 is the single admitted artifact schema baseline.
+Unsupported schema versions are rejected; artifact producers must emit the admitted schema.

 Executable references, type identity, and state transitions inside .mta use validated table IDs and typed transition forms.
-Process transition records are encoded by transition index and carry a message ID field, an optional current_state ID guard, and exact effect authority for their actions.
-Validation requires either one unguarded transition for a message or a complete set of state-specific transitions over the admitted state table.
-Runtime selection indexes the admitted transition table by typed message ID plus typed current state ID when a state guard is present.
+Process transition records are encoded by transition index and carry a message ID field, an optional current_state ID guard, an optional exact typed payload guard, and exact effect usage for their actions.
+Validation requires each message to have either a transition base with no current-state guard or one transition base for every admitted current-state ID.
+Within each message/current-state base, validation admits either one payload-unguarded transition or a payload-specific set where every transition carries an exact typed payload guard.
+Payload-specific sets enumerate admitted concrete payload cases; they do not encode source-payload algebra.
+Runtime selection indexes the admitted transition table by typed message ID, typed current state ID when a state guard is present, and exact typed payload identity when a payload guard is present.

 Artifact type identity is carried by a Mantle type table.
 Process state_type_id, message_type_id, message payload_type_id, payload template type_id, state value type_id, and received-payload send-target target_payload_type_id fields refer to that table by numeric TypeId.
 Type labels are metadata only; Mantle does not parse source type strings such as process-reference spellings to decide runtime behavior.

-State value tables carry a type ID, typed value identity, display label, and optional typed payload metadata for each admitted state.
+State value tables carry a type ID, typed value identity, ordered value label, and optional typed payload metadata for each admitted state.
+The label must match the rendering of the typed value, preserving record field and map entry order from the admitted value.
 Mantle admission and runtime next-state resolution use the type ID and value identity.
 State-match payload templates use the admitted current state’s typed payload metadata.
-Labels remain trace and diagnostic metadata.
+Preserved order is visible in labels and traces, but runtime projection uses admitted typed IDs: record fields use record-field IDs into the admitted record shape, and map projections use typed static keys.
+Labels remain trace and diagnostic metadata, not runtime dispatch keys.

 Process references are encoded as per-process reference tables.
 A spawn action binds a process-reference ID to a runtime process instance for the transition.
 A send action targets either a process-reference ID or a received typed process-reference payload plus a message ID.
 Reference debug names remain metadata; runtime delivery uses admitted IDs and runtime process instance IDs.

 Message variants may carry an optional payload type ID.
 Send actions may carry an immutable payload value template, and Mantle delivers the evaluated value in a runtime message envelope.
 Process-reference payloads carry the admitted target process ID and runtime process ID.
-Message dispatch uses admitted typed IDs, not payload text or source labels.
+Message dispatch uses admitted typed IDs and, for payload-specific transitions, admitted typed payload identity, not payload text, source strings, or debug labels.

 Each transition’s action_count is bounded during decode before allocation.
 Validation also caps the aggregate action count across all transitions for a process as an admitted process resource budget.